High Quality Cubicle Bedding and Hygiene is important

 Crushed Oat Husks Bedding

-Crushed Husks are a new bedding material suitable for use on dairy cow cubicles.
+Crushed Husks are suitable as a bedding matterial for use on dairy cow cubicles.
 The husks from cereals are processed to produce a light, bulky, dry and absorbent bedding product which is rapidly gaining popularity as anon-abrasive and less dusty alternative to sawdust.
 Crushed Husks bedding is available in full bulk loads only.
 Whole Oat Husks are also available for both bedding and for feeding.
 They are an effective replacement for chopped straw.
 Whole husks make an excellent alternative to sand in deep bedding systems.
 Bedding with whole oat husks is less costly than using sand.
 In addition oat husks are non-abrasive to machinery and do not have the problems of sand settling in cattle slurry.

 Shredded Paper makes an excellent, dry, absorbent bedding material for use on cow cubicles.
 Paper-bed is shredded paper extracted from crushed plasterboard.
 The product is shredded down to finger nail sized pieces of paper, cleaned and screened to produce a soft open mix.
 The product is easily handled through a tractor mounted bedding dispenser and very absorbent.

 Paper-bed is very competitively priced and available in bulk loads across much of England and Wales.
-Typical usage rates 2.0kgs - 2.5kgs per cow cubicle per day.
+Typical usage rates 1.0kgs - 2.5kgs per cow cubicle per day.
 With a bedding cost of 6 - 10 pence per cow Paper-Bed beats most other bedding materials.
 Paper-Bed is available in bulk walking floor loads only.

 Bulk Cubicle Bedding Materials can have advantages in terms of costs and handling